IronBox/antisqli-core/README.md

 # IronBox AntiSQLi Library
 The IronBox AntiSQLi libray provides developers with convenient classes and extensions to reduce the risk from SQL injection (SQLi) attacks in their code.

-The library currently provides support for:
+The library provides support for:

 - SQL databases
 - Azure Cosmos DB/ DocumentDB